cortado-mobile-solutions/apidoc-mdm/docs/system.md

 ```

 ### System Info Response
-The Root CA public kea part as a file
+The Root CA public key part as a file